About Tourism NT

-Tourism NT may use personal information to provide direct communication through email, targeted and retargeted advertising, targeted personalised digital content, social media contacts or other means.
+Tourism NT may use personal information and personal data to provide direct communication through email, targeted and retargeted advertising, targeted personalised digital content, social media contacts or other means.
 Tourism NT will use information on internet usage for the purpose of targeting specific content to users for the purpose of marketing the Northern Territory as a travel destination.
 Where appropriate, Tourism NT will prominently provide a notice in each direct communication specifying how an individual can request to discontinue future direct marketing or market research communications, where a user has not opted out.

 IP addresses are used to analyse trends, administer the site, track users’ movement, and gather broad demographic information for aggregate use.
 IP addresses are not linked to personally identifiable information.

-Personal information may be shared with:
+Personal information and personal data may be shared with:

-- Cooperative marketing partners;
+- UK-based cooperative marketing partners; and

 Some websites managed by Tourism NT contain links to third party websites.
 Tourism NT is not responsible for the privacy practices of those linked sites.